-Ashley Scott is an American artist born in 1986 in Chicago, IL.
+Ashley Scott is an American artist living and working in Berlin.

 The basis of her work is her own development in a social context.